White Chicks: Plot

-At a nightclub, after winning a dance-off against the Vandergelds, Kevin and Marcus learn from a drunken Karen that Warren is penniless and has been taking loans from her father.
-The brothers conclude that Warren is the mastermind behind the kidnappings.
+At a nightclub, Heather kisses Karen's boyfriend Heath, Kevin and Marcus win a dance-off against the Vandergelds, and a drugged Latrell accidentally sleeps with Heath's friend Russ.
+Kevin and Marcus learn from a drunk Karen that Warren is penniless and has been taking loans from her father, and conclude that Warren is the mastermind behind the kidnappings.
 The next day, the real Brittany and Tiffany arrive at the hotel and discover they are being impersonated.
 They arrive in the Hamptons intent on exposing their "clones", as does Marcus' wife Gina, believing he is cheating on her.
-Realizing the Wilsons are being impersonated by men, Gomez and Harper aim to expose them, but accidentally strip down the real Brittany and Tiffany in front of Gordon.
-After Gomez and Harper are suspended, a furious Gordon fires Kevin and Marcus.
-Having lost both his job and possibly Gina, Marcus scolds Kevin for always dragging him into trouble.
+Realizing the Wilsons are being impersonated by men, Gomez and Harper aim to expose them, but accidentally strip down the real Brittany and Tiffany in front of Chief Gordon.
+A furious Gordon suspends Gomez and Harper and fires the Copelands.
+Having lost his job and possibly his wife, Marcus scolds Kevin for always dragging him into trouble.

 Later, Kevin and Marcus discover that Warren had embezzled money through his charity.
-Marcus convinces Kevin to not tell Gordon, to redeem themselves with Gomez and Harper's help.
-Again posing as the Wilsons, they are chosen for the final fashion show.
-The Vandergelds are furious that the Wilsons have replaced them on the catwalk, but the real Brittany and Tiffany also perform in the event.
-During the show, the Vandergeld sisters try to sabotage their "rivals", but end up being humiliated by Karen, Lisa, and Tori.
+Marcus convinces Kevin to not tell Gordon and to instead redeem themselves with Gomez and Harper's help.
+Posing again as the Wilsons, they are chosen to perform in a final fashion show, which the real Wilsons are also performing in.
+During the show, the Vandergelds, furious at having been replaced on the catwalk, try to sabotage their "rivals", but end up being humiliated by Karen, Lisa, and Tori.
 The real Brittany and Tiffany appear and expose Kevin and Marcus, causing mass confusion.
-Warren begins the kidnapping, but incorrectly captures Marcus/Tiffany and Brittany.
-This begins a fight between the brothers and Heath and Russ, accomplices in the kidnappings.
-Warren soon captures the real sisters and explains his financial troubles to his wife and daughters, unaware that his confession is being filmed.
-In the ensuing scuffle, Kevin is nearly shot trying to protect Denise, Latrell is shot trying to protect Marcus/Tiffany, and Kevin shoots Warren in the shoulder.
+Warren begins the kidnapping, but incorrectly captures Marcus/Tiffany and Kevin/Brittany.
+This begins a fight between the Copelands and Heath and Russ, who are Warren's accomplices.
+Warren soon captures the real sisters and explains his financial troubles to his wife and daughters, unaware that his confession is being filmed by Denise.
+In the ensuing scuffle, Kevin is nearly shot protecting Denise, Latrell is shot protecting Marcus/Tiffany, and Kevin shoots Warren in the shoulder.

-Marcus and Kevin capture Warren, while Gomez and Harper apprehend Heath and Russ.
+Marcus and Kevin arrest Warren while Gomez and Harper arrest Heath and Russ.
 Afterward, their true identities are revealed.
 Latrell is dismayed that Marcus is not white, seemingly not bothered that he is a man.
-Warren, Heath, and Russ are arrested, while Gordon reinstates the brothers, Gomez, and Harper.
+Gordon reinstates the Copelands, Gomez, and Harper.
 Marcus reconciles with Gina, Kevin and Denise begin a relationship, and Latrell wins over the real Brittany and Tiffany.
 Tori, Lisa, and Karen admit they liked Brittany and Tiffany a lot more when Marcus and Kevin were them, and the five agree to remain friends and go shopping together.